-A series-parallel game is a game such that the dependence graph $(A,D)$ of the alphabet $A$ is a co-graph.
+A series-parallel game is a game such that the dependency graph $(A,D)$ of the alphabet $A$ is a co-graph.
 Series-parallel games were proved decidable in~\cite{gastin}, for a different setup than ours: in the present paper we focus on process-based control while~\cite{gastin} was focusing on action-based control.
 Actually action-based control is more general than process-based control, see~\cite{alook} for more details.
 The results of the present paper could probably be extended to action-based control however we prefer to stick to process-based control in order to keep the model intuitive.
-To our knowledge, the result of~\cite{gastin} was the first discovery of a class of asynchronous distributed system with causal memory for which controller synthesis is decidable
+To our knowledge, the result of~\cite{gastin} was the first discovery of a class of asynchronous distributed system with causal memory for which the \dsp\ is decidable

-Connectedly communicating games have been introduced~\cite{madhu} under the name of \emph{connectedly communicating processes}.
-Intuitively, a game is connectedly communicating if there is a bound $k$ such that if a process $p$ executes $k$ steps without hearing from process $q$, directly or indirectly, then $p$ will never hear from $q$ again.
-The event structure of a connectedly communicating games has a decidable MSO theory~\cite{madhu} which implies that controller synthesis is decidable for these games.
+Connectedly communicating games have been introduced~\cite{madhu}.
+A game is connectedly communicating if there is a bound $k$ such that if a process $p$ executes $k$ steps in parallel of another process $q$ then all further actions of $p$ will be parallel to $q$.
+The event structure of a connectedly communicating games has a decidable MSO theory~\cite{madhu} which implies that the \dsp\ is decidable for these games.